Offering Treatment & Cataract Surgery with Offices in Kokomo, Westfield, and Logansport, IN

 When Surgery Becomes Necessary

 Surgery is the only way to remove the cloudy lens and replace it with an implant.
-The most advanced surgical procedures are done on an outpatient basis at your local hospital facilities; Indiana Surgery Center at Howard Community Hospital (Kokomo, IN), St. Joseph Hospital (Kokomo, IN), Dukes Memorial Hospital (Peru, IN), Logansport Memorial Hospital (Logansport, IN).
+The most advanced surgical procedures are done on an outpatient basis at your local hospital facilities; Indiana Surgery Center at Howard Community Hospital (Kokomo, IN), Sycamore Surgery Center (Kokomo, IN), Logansport Memorial Hospital (Logansport, IN).
 Surgical counselors are routinely made available to the patient.

 There are several techniques generally used for removing cataracts.
 Your doctor will choose the one that is right for you.
 Each has an excellent success rate.

 Drs.
-Wild, Dinn, and Swindler are qualified to perform any of these procedures.
+Wild and Dinn are qualified to perform any of these procedures.
 It is your surgeon's decision regarding which procedure is most beneficial for your eye to obtain the best possible results.